 In her free time, Ruth enjoys paper crafting including card making.
 She also enjoys swimming and kayaking – passions she hopes to regularly indulge in living so close to the Rideau and Ottawa Rivers.
 Ruth is excited to be part of the Barrhaven Women’s Clinic and looks forward to continuing her training in areas related to women’s health.

 Tonya Gartshore Dipl S.T.
 RMT

 Tonya has a diploma in Shiatsu Therapy from the Shiatsu School of Canada & Acupuncture Institute’s two-year Diploma program.
-Her love of shiatsu and alternative therapies led her to study at Algonquin college in order to offer her clients the services of a regulated professional.
-A graduate of Algonquin College’s Massage Therapy Intensive program, she is an experienced therapist and , as well as massage therapy, offers several therapies including: shiatsu, acupressure, Thai massage, reflexology and facial acupressure.
+Her love of Shiatsu and alternative therapies led her to study at Algonquin college in order to offer her clients the services of a regulated professional.
+A graduate of Algonquin College’s Massage Therapy Intensive program, she is an experienced therapist.
+As well as being a massage therapist, Tonya offers several therapies including: shiatsu, acupressure, Thai massage, reflexology and facial acupressure.
 All of these therapies can be offered as part of any massage therapy session.